Find out how to prevent a fire and what to do if a fire breaks out.

 Take extra care in the kitchen – accidents while cooking account for over half of fires in homes.

-Don't overload electrical sockets or leave the TV and other electrical appliances on standby as this can cause fire.
+Do not overload electrical sockets or leave the TV and other electrical appliances on standby as this can cause fire.
 Getting the “before bed routine” right could save your life.

 If a fire happens